Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 • Chocolate Wedel: Poland is a country with a long tradition of chocolate.
 Probably one of the most famous chocolates is Wedel, named after the creator of the brand, a German entrepreneur who founded the firm in 1851.

-An annual crib competition is organised by the Historical Museum of the City of Kraków.
-This institution houses the nativity scenes which, from the first Sunday in December, can be visited without any problem until February.
+Kraków's nativity scenes are considered Intangible Heritage by UNESCO, and in fact, an annual competition of nativity scenes is held in the city organised by the Historical Museum of the City of Kraków.
+This institution houses the cribs, which can be visited from the first Sunday in December until February.

-If you are in Kraków on the first Thursday you will be able to witness the curious ceremonial that accompanies this nativity scene competition.
-It is essentially as follows:
+If you are in Krakow on the first Thursday in December you will also be able to witness the curious ceremonial that accompanies this crib competition: in the morning the participants gather at the Adam Mickiewicz monument and then make a procession with the cribs through Market Square.

 Nutcracker performance| ©Max